Empathy Mapping

 How can empathy mapping be integrated into agile development processes?

-CEO of Syntagm, William Hudson delves into the integration of user-centered design principles, including empathy mapping, within agile development frameworks in his Master Class webinar, User Stories Don't Help Users: Introducing Persona Stories.
-It provides insights and practical strategies for incorporating empathy effectively in agile processes.
+CEO of Syntagm, William Hudson shares practical strategies for incorporating empathy effectively in agile processes in his Master Class webinar, User Stories Don't Help Users: Introducing Persona Stories.

 Show Hide video transcript